Interviews are all about making a good first impression.

 - Look the interviewer in the eye.
 Avoiding eye contact can make you appear shifty, even if you are just shy.
 When you meet your interviewer, look them in the eye and smile for the best possible first impression.

 - Avoid unnecessary distractions.
 Noisy jewellery, overwhelming perfume or having your lunch caught between your teeth can be distracting for interviewers and may make it harder for them to focus on what you are saying.

 It’s worth taking the time to make the best possible impression during an interview.
+Don’t forget to familiarise yourself with some of the most common interview questions that you may be asked!
 You will only have a limited amount of time in which to make an impact, so make the most of it and ensure it’s a positive one!